abhithesys/fileupload-poc/README.md

 ### Caveats

+- This approach is only suitable for text-based files like CSV, JSON, etc.
 - In-memory store is not suitable for production (no persistence, no limits)
 - Consider size limits, validation, and auth for real-world use